-Based on the ELK Stack and Grafana, the platform enables engineers to easily use the open source observability tools they know and love for monitoring, troubleshooting and securing their distributed cloud workloads.
+Based on the ELK Stack and open source grafana, the platform enables engineers to easily use the open source observability tools they know and love for monitoring, troubleshooting and securing their distributed cloud workloads.

 It’s clear that in today’s day and age, software engineers are responsible for a whole lot more than simply developing their code.
 In most modern engineering teams, they are also responsible for making sure their code is performant, up and running at all times, and secure.
 It’s known that the three pillars of observability are logs, metrics and traces.
 But we actually like to look at it through the lens of the developers.
 The three pillars of modern dev teams are monitoring, troubleshooting and security.

 The three pillars of modern dev teams have evolved and matured with the adoption of the cloud and the DevOps discipline, driving developers to find solutions to a new set of challenges.

 Developers are creators, they want to be free to create in their own way without being told what they can or cannot do.
 Not surprisingly then, most developers opt for open source solutions — ELK, Graphite, Prometheus, Grafana, Jaeger, Zipkin, and the list goes on.

 But while developers prefer to tackle their growing responsibilities with open source tools, these tools are not without their challenges.

 As software engineers ourselves, we had first-hand experience with the difficulties of managing and maintaining complex, big-data open-source tools that were necessary for running production workloads.
 That’s why we started Logz.io five years ago with the mission of enabling developers like us to use the best open source tools to support their growing responsibilities without worrying about scale or ongoing management.
 Our mission is further refined with today’s launch of Logz.io’s open-source-based, cloud observability platform.
 This launch is the fruit of years of investment, hundreds of customers’ feedback and remarkable innovation from our engineering team.